rifatr/Budget/README.md

 5. Begin logging expenses in Expense tab

 ### Daily Usage
-1. **Add Expense**: Use Expense tab with date picker and category selection
+1. **Add Expense**: Use Expense tab with instant date picker and smart category selection (last selected pre-selected)
 2. **Navigate Tabs**: Swipe left/right between tabs or tap bottom navigation
 3. **Quick Entry**: Use home screen widget for instant expense logging
+4. **View Recent**: See last 5 expenses from current month directly in Expense tab
+5. **Full History**: Tap "View Full History" to see all expenses with month/year filtering and delete options
-4. **Check Progress**: View Summary tab for budget vs spending overview
+6. **Check Progress**: View Summary tab for budget vs spending overview
-5. **View Details**: Tap category cards/rows in Summary to see individual expenses
+7. **View Details**: Tap category cards/rows in Summary to see individual expenses
-6. **Switch Layout**: Expand Summary Layout section in More tab to choose between Cards and Table view
+8. **Switch Layout**: Expand Summary Layout section in More tab to choose between Cards and Table view
-7. **Sort Categories**: Use sort button in Summary to organize by name, spent, budget, or remaining
+9. **Sort Categories**: Use sort button in Summary to organize by name, spent, budget, or remaining
-8. **Adjust Budgets**: Modify budgets in Budget tab with real-time validation
+10. **Adjust Budgets**: Modify budgets in Budget tab with real-time validation
-9. **Manage Categories**: Use Category Manager from More tab for advanced category operations
+11. **Manage Categories**: Use Category Manager from More tab for advanced category operations with character limits
-10. **Data Management**: Export backups or change currency/preferences in More tab
+12. **Data Management**: Export backups or change currency/preferences in More tab

 ## 🔄 Data Backup